mySuperLedger/MySuperLedger/README.md

 ## Why SMEs need accounting feature that big companies have
-The main reason is I believe the pay-as-you-go payment model will lead to a burst of bookkeeping activities which can easily reach the same level of traffic and high-availability requirement that only internet giants have.
+The main reason is I believe the pay-as-you-go payment model will lead to a burst of bookkeeping activities which can easily reach the same magnitude of traffic and high-availability requirement that only internet giants have.

 The accounting capability will be crucial to the success of SMEs that rely on the pay-as-you-go model.
 However they usually don't have sufficient resources to develop their own accounting software, and existing accounting softwares